johneast2/keychainbackup/README.md

 ## Hardware setup

 ### Items needed: Phillips screwdriver, 1/4" drill bit, drill, anti static wrist strap, and an Omega2+.
- 1. place the circuit board on the case and screw in the 4 m3 screws.
+ 1. Place the circuit board on the case and screw in the 4 m3 screws.

  ![PCB in case](pictures/pcb_placed_in_case.jpg)